Blue Cross

 Stinky bombs

 1914 saw the start of World War I and also the arrival of so-called blue cross gas – highly explosive artillery gas shells that contained asphyxiants such as diphenylchlorarsine, diphenylcyonoarsine or ethyldichloroarsine.
-Pretty big words to read when you're on the battle field, so things were simplified by marking the shells with a blue cross.
+Those are big words to read when you're on the battle field, so things were simplified by marking the shells with a blue cross.

 They could then be differentiated from the white cross, green cross and the yellow cross gas shells, used initially by the Germans and later by the French and British.
 Horses were an important resource for the British Army and its soldiers had more important things on their minds than being nice to Neddy.
 So once more, our gallant ladies came to the rescue.